tanvir-tahmid/my-camps/README.md

 # To Run:
 1. Install [mongodb](https://www.mongodb.com/)
-3. Create a cloudinary account to get a name, an API key and secret code
+3. Create a cloudinary account to get a name, an API key and a secret code
 4. Create a Mapbox account to get your token

+In your terminal on the root folder of the project, run:
 ```
 cd my-camps
 npm install